adi-ben-yehuda/KNN-with-server-clients/README.md

 # k-nearest-neighbors (KNN) with server and clients using threads
-In this project we implemented the KNN (neighbors-nearest-K) algorithm witch is one of the most common machine learning algorithms and is used in a variety of fields.
-In this project we create server and client (over tcp) and the Knn algorithm is implemente in the server side.
-We also use OOPs methodology, threds(in order to handle several clients in parallel).
+In this project, we implemented the KNN (neighbors-nearest-K) algorithm, which is one of the most common machine learning algorithms used in various fields.
+We create a server and client (over TCP) and the KNN algorithm is implemented on the server side.
+We also use OOPs methodology, and threads (in order to handle several clients in parallel).

 ## Introduction
 After connecting the client and server, the server sends a menu to the client.